starvagrant/toh/toh.markdown/vegas.md

 "The name's Margot," she replied, and curtsied, though she didn't have a dress.

-"charming," Ali replied, "Is she current?"
+"Charming," Ali replied, "Is she current?"

 "Current?"
 Margot asked, perplexed.

-"Not on everything," Creed metioned..
+"Not on everything," Creed mentioned.

 "She knows nothing of the theatres?"